 About the course

-In the first year, you will be introduced to a wide range of scientific disciplines and techniques involving two extended laboratory rotations.
-During the first three months you will attend a series of specialist lectures and demonstrations that will provide an introduction to a range of multidisciplinary skills in integrative physiology.
+In the first year, you will be introduced to a wide range of scientific disciplines and techniques involving two five-month laboratory rotations.
+During the first three months you will also attend a series of specialist lectures and demonstrations that will provide an introduction to a range of multidisciplinary skills in integrative physiology.

 A unique aspect of the programme is the provision of extensive ‘hands-on’ practical experience in a wide range of experimental techniques.
 These include whole animal in vivo physiology, animal behaviour, immunohistochemistry, and electrophysiological recording techniques, as well as cutting-edge biochemical, biophysical, structural and computational methods for studying ion channels and membrane proteins.
 You will also be required to pass the PILB and PILC (formerly known as modules one to four) of the Home Office Personal Licence.